Miller JM-2

 The Miller JM-2 was an American Formula One Air Racing homebuilt aircraft that was designed by Jim W Miller and produced by JW Miller Aviation of Marble Falls, Texas.
-When it was available the aircraft was supplied in the form of plans for amateur construction.
+When it was available, the aircraft was supplied in the form of plans for construction by amateurs.

 Design and development

 Miller opted for an unorthodox configuration in developing a racing aircraft that would be as fast as possible on 100 hp.
 The JM-2 features a cantilever mid-wing, a single-seat enclosed open cockpit under a bubble canopy, tricycle landing gear with fixed main wheels and a retractable nose wheel, and a single engine in pusher configuration, mounted within a fan shroud, with the spinner acting as the aircraft's tailcone.
 The fan shroud structure provides a place to mount the rudders and the tailplane is mounted high in T-tail configuration as an extension of the shroud.
 There is a small canard surface mounted on the nose.

 The aircraft is of mixed construction, with the fuselage made from four fiberglass panels and the 15.0 ft span wing covered in fiberglass and resin-reinforced honeycomb material.
 As required by the Formula One rules, the engine used was a 100 hp Continental O-200B powerplant, the "B" being the pusher-configured version of the engine.

 The JM-2 has an empty weight of 630 lb and a gross weight of 1100 lb, giving a useful load of 470 lb.
 With full fuel of 12 u.s.gal the payload is 398 lb.

 The JM-2 was further developed into the one-of-a-kind racing aircraft, the Miller-Bohannon JM-2 Pushy Galore.